kyverno/website/content/en/docs/Tracing/tempo-walkthrough.md

 EOF
 ```

-Note that we are setting `validationFailureAction` to `Enforce`, this is because `Audit` policies are processed asynchronously and will produce a separate trace from the main one (both traces are linked together though, but not with a parent/child relationship).
+Note that we are setting `validationFailureAction` to `Enforce` because `Audit`-mode policies are processed asynchronously and will produce a separate trace from the main one (both traces are linked together though, but not with a parent/child relationship).

 ## Create a Pod and observe the corresponding trace

-With everything in place we can exercise the Kyverno admission webhooks by creating a `Pod` and find the corresponding trace in Grafana.
+With everything in place we can exercise the Kyverno admission webhooks by creating a Pod and locating the corresponding trace in Grafana.

-Run the following command to create a `Pod`:
+Run the following command to create a Pod:

 ```shell
 kubectl run nginx --image=nginx
 ```

-After that, navigate to the [Grafana explore page](http://localhost/grafana/explore), select `Tempo` in the top left drop down list, click on the `Search` tab, and search for traces with the following criterias:
+After that, navigate to the [Grafana explore page](http://localhost/grafana/explore), select `Tempo` in the top left drop down list, click on the `Search` tab, and search for traces with the following criteria:
-- Service name: `kyverno`, every trace define a service name and all traces coming from Kyverno will use the `kyverno` service name
+- Service name: `kyverno`, every trace defines a service name and all traces coming from Kyverno will use the `kyverno` service name
-- Span name: `ADMISSION POST /validate/fail`, every span define a span name and root spans created by Kyverno when receiving an admission request have their name computed from the http operation and path (`ADMISSION <HTTP OPERATION> <HTTP PATH>`, the validate `/validate/fail` path indicates indicates that it's a validating webhook that was configured to fail the admission request in case of error).
+- Span name: `ADMISSION POST /validate/fail`, every span defines a span name and root spans created by Kyverno when receiving an admission request have their name computed from the http operation and path (`ADMISSION <HTTP OPERATION> <HTTP PATH>`.
+The `/validate/fail` path indicates indicates that it's a validating webhook that was configured to fail the admission request in case of error.
+Fail mode is the default).

-The list should show the trace for the previous `Pod` creation request:
+The list should show the trace for the previous Pod creation request:

 <p align="center"><img src="../assets/walkthrough-tempo-1.png" height="300px"/></p>

-Clicking on the trace will take you to the trace details, showing all spans covered by the `Pod` admission request:
+Clicking on the trace will take you to the trace details, showing all spans covered by the Pod admission request:

 <p align="center"><img src="../assets/walkthrough-tempo-2.png" height="300px"/></p>

 The trace shows individual spans of all the policies that were just installed, with child spans for every rule that was checked (but not necessarily evaluated).
-The sum of all spans equals the trace time or the entire time Kyverno spent processing the `Pod` admission request.
+The sum of all spans equals the trace time or the entire time Kyverno spent processing the Pod admission request.